flatironinstitute/mountainsort/docs/source/index.rst

 Installation
 ------------------------

 The following instructions are for using the debbian packages (recommended).
-Installation instructions for developers (requiring compilation) can be found `here <installation_advanced.rst>`_.
+Installation instructions for developers (requiring compilation) can be found here :doc: `installation_advanced>`.

 1. Install MountainLab debbian package
 2. Install the MLPipeline package into mountainlab